-Characteristics of the new national portfolio
+Characteristics of the 2012-15 National portfolio

-Bridge delivery organisations will provide a direct connection between the work produced by arts organisations and schools and communities.
+Bridge delivery organisations provide a direct connection between the work produced by arts organisations and schools and communities.
 Download the bridge organisations briefing in Word format and PDF format.

 See our key facts and figures for more details about our new national portfolio.